 While some people advise against emojis as they are far from professional, there is no denying the fact that they are pretty fun.
 Using them in your LinkedIn summary is good, but do not overdo this practice.
 The only reason for using emoji on LinkedIn is to make your profile look more welcoming.

-LinkedIn Summary Examples
+LinkedIn Summary Examples and Templates

 Ilya is a LinkedIn expert who managed to acquire a million profile views in a span of mere four months.
 A digital marketer by profession, he heads the department of growth at Lemlist.
 Ilya’s strengths include community building.

 His LinkedIn profile summary is catchy with a direct and clear tagline.
 It uses whitespace, emojis and conveys a clear message.
-Ilya’s use of different summary structures and taglines gives his profile a competitive edge over others.
+Ilya use of different summary structures and taglines gives his profile a competitive edge over others.

-Daniel is a Software Engineer at Google.
+Daniel is a Software Developer at Google.
 His LinkedIn profile summary depicts his life journey, starting from his youth to the present while being precise and to the point.
 He notes his interests clearly and balances industry keywords very perfectly.
 Despite highlighting his achievements, Daniel’s profile is far from boastful.
 In fact, it sounds pretty humble!

 Conclusion